USA Today

-USA Today (often stylized in all caps) is an American daily middle-market newspaper and news broadcasting company.
+USA Today (often stylized in all caps) is an American daily newspaper and news broadcasting company.
 Founded by Al Neuharth in 1980 and launched on September 14, 1982, the newspaper operates from USA Today Co.'s corporate headquarters in New York City.
-Its newspaper is printed at 37 sites across the United States and at five additional sites internationally.
-The paper's dynamic design influenced the style of local, regional, and national newspapers worldwide through its use of concise reports, colorized images, informational graphics, and inclusion of popular culture stories, among other distinct features.
+Its publication is printed across 37 locations in the U.S. and five additional facilities around the world.
+The paper's dynamic design influenced the style of local, regional, and national newspapers worldwide through its use of concise reports, Colorized images, informational graphics, and inclusion of popular culture stories, among other distinct features.

-As of 2023, USA Today has the fifth largest print circulation in the United States, with 132,640 print subscribers.
-It has two million digital subscribers, the fourth-largest online circulation of any U.S. newspaper.

-USA Today is distributed in all 50 states, Washington, D.C., and Puerto Rico, and an international edition is distributed in Asia, Canada, Europe, and the Pacific islands.
+As of 2026, USA Today attracts more than 134 million monthly website visits.
+It has the fourth largest print circulation in the United States, with 89,200 print subscribers.
+The newspaper is distributed in all 50 states, Washington, D.C., and Puerto Rico, and an international edition is distributed in Asia, Canada, Europe, and the Pacific islands.

 History

 20th century

-USA Today was first conceived on February 29, 1980, when a company task force known as "Project NN" met with the then-chairman of Gannett, Al Neuharth, in Cocoa Beach, Florida.
+USA Today was first conceived on February 29, 1980, when a company task force known as "Project nn" met with the then-chairman of Gannett, Al Neuharth, in Cocoa Beach, Florida.
 Early regional prototypes of USA Today included East Bay Today, an Oakland, California-based publication published in the late 1970s to serve as the morning edition of the Oakland Tribune, an afternoon newspaper that Gannett owned at the time.
 On June 11, 1981, Gannett printed the first prototypes of the proposed publication.
 The two proposed design layouts were mailed to newsmakers and prominent leaders in journalism for review and feedback.
 Gannett's board of directors approved the launch of the national newspaper, titled USA Today, on December 5, 1981.
 At launch, Neuharth was appointed president and publisher of the newspaper, adding those responsibilities to his existing position as Gannett's chief executive officer.